johnshearing/beemocracy/BeemocracyMina.md

         * A body of literature remains (the solicitations) so future generations will understand how we came to our decisions and what they should consider before making changes
         * Scouts can remain anonymous, building reputations only on their body of solicitations and public service which all have the same digital signature.
 No KYC required.

+#### Bootstrapping Governance
+  * The Constitutional Committee will serve as the jury for all governance issues until a pool of jurors has grown through the solicitation process.

 #### Possible Exploits
   * Loading the Random Jury Pool With Elite Scouts Under The Control Of A Special Interest
     * The investment in becoming an elite scout and earning the rank and privilege required to serve on a jury must be so high that the cost of generating several disposable elite scout identities sufficient to load a randomly selected jury with digital signatures controlled by a special interest will be prohibitively expensive.